'It feels like nowhere is safe': St. Louis children confront a wave of gun violence - 41NBC News | WMGT-DT

 Clockwise from top left: Eddie Hill IV, 10; Kennedi Powell, 3; Jason Eberhart, 16; and Xavier Usanga, 7.

-None of this year’s 11 child homicide cases have been solved.
+Prosecutors have accepted charges in just one of this year’s 11 child homicides as of Thursday evening.
 Over the weekend, city officials and law enforcement announced $100,000 in total reward money for information leading to arrests in four of the recent deaths.

 Gun violence is not new to St. Louis.
 The historically segregated city of about 300,000 has had one of the highest murder rates among similarly sized cities for several years, according to FBI statistics.
 Residents blame racially biased policing and a lack of social services.
 Police say they aren’t getting enough information to make arrests, while some state lawmakers and St. Louis’ lead prosecutor have called for changes to Missouri’s lax gun laws.